Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Benchmarking Setup

 As defined in Section~\ref{method:basics}, each NLP adversarial attack includes four components: a goal function, constraints, a transformation, and a search algorithm.
 We define the \emph{attack search space} as the set of perturbed text $\x'$ that are generated for an original input $\x$ via valid transformations and satisfy a set of linguistic constraints.
 The goal of a search algorithm is to find those $\x'$ that achieves the attack goal function (i.e. fooling a victim model) as fast as it can.

 \paragraph{Word-swap transformations:}~ Assuming $\x=(x_1,\dots, x_i,\dots, x_n)$, a perturbed text $\x'$ can be generated by swapping $\x_i$ with altered $\x'_i$.
 The swap can occur at word, character, or sentence level, depending on the granularity of $\x_i$.
-Most works in literature choose to swap out words; therefore, we choose to focus on search space as space from swapping word-based transformations.
+Most works in literature choose to swap out words; therefore, we choose to focus on word-swap transformations for our experiments.

 \paragraph{Constraints:}~ \citet{morris2020reevaluating} proposed a set of linguistic constraints to enforce that $\x$ and perturbed $\x'$ should be similar in both meaning and fluency to make $\x'$ a valid \textit{potential adversarial} example.
-This indicates that the search space should ensure $\x'$ and $\x'$ are close in semantic embedding space.
+This indicates that the search space should ensure $\x$ and $\x'$ are close in semantic embedding space.
 Multiple automatic constraint ensuring strategies have been proposed in the literature.
 For example, when swapping word $\x_i$ with $\x'_i$, we can require that the cosine similarity between word embedding vectors $e_{\x_i}$ and $e_{\x'_i}$ meet certain minimum threshold.
 More details on the specific constraints we use are in Section~\ref{exp:space}.

 Now we use notation $T(\x) = \x'$ to denote transformations perturbing $\x$ to $\x'$, and assume the $j-th$ constraints as Boolean functions $C_j(\x, \x')$ indicating whether $\x'$ satisfies the constraint $C_j$.
 Then, we can define the search space $S$ mathematically as: